Marcos Pérez Jiménez: Legacy

 The period of Pérez Jiménez in power is remembered historically as a government of nationalist roots.
 His government was based on an ideological pragmatism characterized by the Doctrine of National Wellbeing, that the regime expressed in the New National Ideal would be the philosophical beacon to guide the actions of the government.

 His political legacy known perezjimenismo was upheld by the Cruzada Cívica Nacionalista (CCN; Nationalist Civic Crusade) party, which held seats in Congress from 1968 to 1978.
 In recent years there has been a revival of perezjimenismo and the New National Ideal, with numerous groups revising and upholding the legacy of Marcos Pérez Jiménez.
-In Venezuelan politics, he symbolizes forms a right-wing caudillo mentality together with Juan Vicente Gomez.
+In Venezuelan politics, he symbolizes forms a right-wing caudillo mentality together with Juan Vicente Gómez.

 In popular culture

 The documentary film Tiempos de dictadura (Times of dictatorship), directed by Carlos Oteyza, focuses on his dictatorship, from the 1948 coup d'état against President Rómulo Gallegos and the human rights violations committed by the Seguridad Nacional (including censorship, arrests, torture and extrajudicial killings) to the public works and lavish carnivals promoted by the oil boom.